biicode/docs/start/helloworld.rst

         Introduce lang (default:cpp): cpp
         INFO: Selected lang: cpp
 		Introduce block name (default:my_block): my_block
+		INFO: block name: my_block
         Generate a default hello world?
 (YES/no) no Select IDE family: (Visual/CodeBlocks/Eclipse/NetBeans/None)
         Introduce ide (default:Eclipse): None
         Select build type: (None/Debug/Release/RelWithDebInfo/MinSizeRel)
-        Introduce build_type (default:Debug): None
+        Introduce build_type (default:Debug): Debug
-        invoking cmake   -G "Unix Makefiles" -Wno-dev ../cmake -- The C compiler identification is Clang 4.2.0 -- The CXX compiler identification is Clang 4.2.0 -- Check for working C compiler: /usr/bin/cc -- Check for working C compiler: /usr/bin/cc -- works -- Detecting C compiler ABI info
-        -- Detecting C compiler ABI info - done
-        -- Check for working CXX compiler: /usr/bin/c++ -- Check for working CXX compiler: /usr/bin/c++ -- works
-        -- Detecting CXX compiler ABI info
-        -- Detecting CXX compiler ABI info - done
-        -- Configuring done
-        -- Generating done
-        -- Build files have been written to:  /path/to/your/biicode_workspace/hello/build
+        invoking cmake   -G "Unix Makefiles" -Wno-dev ../cmake ... here your new hive is created in your workspace -- Build files have been written to: /Users/luis/Workspace/biicode/production/temp/build

-In the previous figure, an assistant asks you for hive language, your block name, if you want to generate an hello world, your IDE family and your build type.
-The highlighted line indicates that the process worked fine.
+The command assistant will ask you some questions regarding your hive preferences.
+For this tutorial we have chosen ``cpp`` as our programming language, and no IDE configuration.
+We have also named the first hive in our block as ``my_block``.
+The assistant is also able to generate a default C++ 'hello world' block for you, but in this case we will write the files from scratch.
 Inside your workspace you will find a new folder named ``hello`` containing the subfolders ``bii``, ``deps`` and ``blocks``.

 Just code!
 ^^^^^^^^^^

 Our "hello" hive will have these files: ``hello.h``, ``hello.cpp`` and ``main.cpp``.
-Just create them into your hive ``hello/blocks/your_user_name/my_block`` folder with their appropriate content.
-Check :ref:`here<bii_cpp_wizard>` how you can create these files.
+Just create them into your hive ``hello/blocks/your_user_name/my_block`` and copy and paste the following code.

-This is the source code for your **hello block** in your **hello hive**.
+This is the source code for your **hello block** in your **hello hive**:

 **hello.h**